psycholalia/ticketing-system-test/README.md

 - Delete tickets with confirmation

 ### Technical Features
-- Responsive design that works on all devices (note: this RWD maintains the horizontal column layout in favor of legibility over disorienting users with a vertial layout on smaller devices.)
+- Responsive design that works on all devices
 - Real-time updates with GraphQL polling
 - Smooth drag-and-drop interactions
 - Error handling and loading states